 Maine appears to be an exciting place to visit.
 I am ready to taste all it has to offer.
 From clams to lobsters to ice cream.
 Count me in.
 And I will bring a friend.

 If you decide to go on a road trip to Maine, a bed and breakfast is a great choice.
-Maine has so many varied locations to stay and to visit.
+Maine has so many varied locations to stay and visit.
 You will not want to leave, at least not until the weather turns cold.
-Visit Guide For Seniors to find out many other great road trips.
 Find the time to visit every state in our nation.
 It is an adventure.